Sanket-DataEnt/CNN/EVA/Assignment15B/readme.md

 ### Data Loading

-When we have this amount of data, some ideas come to our mind, following are the ideas : -
+To load this huge amount of data is also a challenge if you do not have access to proper resources.
+As, I was working on Google Colab as it offers free GPU, following are the ideas which I applied to load the dataset : -
-  - Loading data from Image Folders -> Initially, I thought this is the best idea, I read the 12,001,00 images into Google       Colab.
-It took more then 40 minutes to load the data.
+  - Loading data from Image Folders -> Initially, I thought this is the best idea, I read the 12,001,00 images into Google       Colab directly through folders on Google drive, where I stored the images.
+It took more then 40 minutes to load the data through these folders.
 Then I tried to train, it took around 5-6 hours in training just one epoch.
-So, now I got definitely this is not the good idea.
+So, now I got, definitely this is not the good idea.
 So, thought to explore second idea.
-  - Unzipping directly into Colab memory -> Now, I initially zipped my all the images.
-It took around 3 days to Zip the 12 lakh images on Google Colab.
-One thing I learn during this, patience is the key to success.
+  - Unzipping directly into Colab memory -> Now, I initially zipped my all the images which were stored in the folders on the drive to zipped folders.
+It took around 3 days to Zip the complete 12 lakh images on Google Colab.
+One thing I learned during this, patience is the key to success.
 I used the following code to Zip the images:

   %%time